Test Vehicle’s MSRP: $36,695 (Base Trim MSRP): $29,195

 The suspension on the N-Line might be too firm for some

-The wireless gear shifter can be easily be changed from drive to neutral at highway speeds, which could lead to an accident
+The wireless gear shifter can easily be changed from drive to neutral at highway speeds, which could lead to an accident

-No ventilated seats
+No ventilated front seats

 Competition: 2025 Honda Accord; 2025 Nissan Altima; 2025 Kia K8 and 2025 Toyota Camry